Skip to main content

 CoffeeChocolate MatchWhy It Works

-Guatemalan HuehuetenangoPeruvian 72% (cocoa, brown sugar)Shared caramel warmth
+Guatemalan HuehuetenangoPeruvian 72%Shared caramel warmth

-Costa Rican TarrazúMilk chocolate with almondsNut-on-nut harmony
+Costa Rican TarrazúMilk chocolate with almondsNut on nut

 Indonesia (Sumatra, Java)